-In our opinion, the financial statements of Repsol International Finance B.V. ('the Company') give a true and fair view of the financial position of the Company as at 31 December 2023, and of its result and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted in the European Union ('EU-IFRS') and with Part 9 of Book 20f the Dutch Civil Code.
+In our opinion, the financial statements of Repsol International Finance B.V. ('the Company') give a true and fair view of the financial position of the Company as at 31 December 2024, and of its result and its cash flows for the year then ended in accordance with IFRS Accounting Standards as adopted by the European Union and with Part 9 of Book 2 of the Dutch Civil Code.